Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

-for $A>0, \tau>0$ and $a\geq 0,b\in\mathbb{R}, c\geq 0$ satisfies the conditions of Theorem~\ref{thm4}. \end{example} Unfortunately condition \eqref{gleichung} no longer applies to functions with rapid decay such as $\Psi(q)=e^{-\tau q}$.
+for $A>0, \tau>0$ and $a\geq 0,b\in\mathbb{R}, c\geq 0$, where we require $b\geq 0$ if $a=0$.
+Then $\Psi$ satisfies the conditions \eqref{tauu} and \eqref{gleichung} of Theorem~\ref{thm4}. \end{example} Unfortunately, condition \eqref{gleichung} no longer applies to functions with rapid decay, such as $\Psi(q)=e^{-\kappa q}$ for $\kappa>0$.
 The biased splitting condition \eqref{gl22} in the second claim enters for technical reasons, and we strongly believe it is not needed for the conclusion of \eqref{gl3}.
 It appears to be very weak, however we are unable to get rid of it at present.
 The condition \eqref{gl22} is particularly satisfied if $P$ is a power of an irreducible polynomial, which was the case that caused most problems in the proof of Theorem~\ref{Hussainparabola}.
-Also it holds when the answer to the following problem is negative.
+Also it holds when there exists no polynomial $Q(t)$ as in the problem below.

-\begin{problem} Is there an integer polynomial $Q(t)$ so that for infinitely many integer polynomials $R(t)$ of bounded degree $\leq n$ with coprime coefficient vector we have $H_{RQ}<H_{R}$? \end{problem}
+\begin{problem} Is there an integer polynomial $Q(t)$ so that for infinitely many integer polynomials $R(t)$ of bounded degree $\leq n$ with coprime coefficient vector\footnote{By the coprime coefficient vector we mean that the gcd of coefficients is $1$.}, we have $H_{RQ}<H_{R}$? \end{problem}

-Unfortunately, the answer is positive when not restricting the degree of $R$, as we may take $R$ a divisor of a cyclotomic polynomial of height greater than $1$, for the existence see for example~\cite{Moree}.
+Unfortunately, the answer is positive when not restricting the degree of $R$, as we may take $Q$ a divisor of a cyclotomic polynomial of height greater than $1$, for the existence see for example~\cite{Moree}.

-We present a variant of Theorem~\ref{thm4} where all above mentioned problems can be avoided, using the multiplicative Mahler measure instead of the standard height.
-We recall that for a complex polynomial $P(t)=a\prod (t-\alpha_{i})$ its Mahler measure $M_{P}$ is given as $M_{P}=|a| \prod \max\{ 1,|\alpha_{i}|\}$.
+We present a variant of Theorem~\ref{thm4} where the problems regarding the implied constants mentioned in the paragraph above Corollary~\ref{obn} can be avoided, using the multiplicative Mahler measure instead of the standard height.
+In particular in this setting condition \eqref{gleichung} is no longer needed.
+We recall that for a complex polynomial $P(t)=a\prod (t-\alpha_{i})$, its Mahler measure $M_{P}$ is given as $M_{P}=|a| \prod \max\{ 1,|\alpha_{i}|\}$.

 \begin{theorem} Let $x$ be real, not algebraic of degree at most $n$.
-Let $\Psi$ be an approximation function that satisfies \eqref{tauu}.
-Then if the set
+Let $\Psi$ be an approximating function that satisfies \eqref{tauu}.
+Then assume that the set

 is infinite.
-Then there exists an explicit constant $C=C(n,x)>0$ and infinitely many irreducible integer polynomials $Q$ of degree at most $n$ with the property
+Then there exists an explicitly computable constant $C=C(n,x)>0$ and infinitely many irreducible integer polynomials $Q$ of degree at most $n$ with the property